polterguy/magic.data.common/README.md

-Although the project is _not_ intended to be used directly, but rather through its special implementation, such as the MySQL or MS SQL adapters - You can consume the project directly, and it does provide slots for working directly with the generic adapter - Although, it will never actually execute the SQL, but only allow you to generically parse a lambda object, producing SQL and SQL parameters in the process for you.
+Although the project is _not_ intended to be used directly, but rather through its special implementation, such as the MySQL or MS SQL adapters - You can consume the project directly, and it does provide slots for working directly with the generic adapter - Although, it will never actually execute the SQL, but only allow you to generically parse a lambda object, producing generic SQL and SQL parameters in the process for you.
 The project exposes the following slots.

 * __[sql.create]__ - Creates an insert SQL for you, using the generic syntax for SQL.
 * __[sql.read]__ - Creates a select SQL for you, using the generic syntax for SQL.